 What Does a Director Do?

-Our next post we’ll go over the responsibilities of a film director and their key creative and craft considerations for making a film or show.
+Understanding the day-to-day tasks of a film director requires more than a brief definition.
+For our next post, we’ll go over the responsibilities of a film director and their key creative and craft considerations for making a film or show.
 Take a look.

 Up Next: What Does a Director Do? →